Comparing the face rings of a boolean complex and its barycentric subdivision: The positive result

 where $R_d$ is the $d$th homogeneous component of $R$, viewed as a representation of $G$ over $\kk$.
 One can check that if $S$ is a second $\NN$-graded $\kk$-algebra with a $G$-action (or more generally an $\NN$-graded $G$-representation over $\kk$), then

 The calculation is essentially identical to the one that proves the analogous identity for ordinary Hilbert series.

 The following lemma was drawn to our attention by V. Reiner, who characterized it as probably folklore.
 It is closely related to \cite[Proposition~2.1(ii)]{broer2011extending}.
-The action of $G$ on $R$ naturally descends to the quotient $R/\Theta R$ because the $\theta_j$'s are G-invariant.
+The special case where $R$ is a polynomial ring and $\kk[\Theta]$ is the invariant ring of a reflection group is \cite[Theorem~7.4.3]{smith-poly-invars}.
+The action of $G$ on $R$ naturally descends to the quotient $R/\Theta R$ because the $\theta_j$'s are $G$-invariant.
 The tensor product $(R/\Theta R)\otimes_\kk \kk[\Theta]$ has the structure of an $\NN$-graded $\kk$-vector space because both tensor factors are $\NN$-graded.
 Furthermore, it is a $G$-representation and $\kk[\Theta]$-module, with the $G$-action coming from the first tensor factor, and the $\kk[\Theta]$-action from the second.

 \begin{lemma} In coprime characteristic, there is a $G$-equivariant surjection of $\NN$-graded $\kk[\Theta]$-modules

 If, furthermore, $R$ is Cohen--Macaulay, then $\Phi$ is an isomorphism. \end{lemma}

 \begin{proof} Let $U:=R/\Theta R$.
 Because the characteristic of $\kk$ is prime to the order of $G$, the group ring $\kk G$ is semisimple.
 Because $\theta_1,\dots,\theta_n\in R$ are $G$-invariant, the ideal $\Theta R\subset R$ is $G$-stable.
 So, by the semisimplicity of $\kk G$, $\Theta R\subset R$ has a $G$-stable complement $U'\subset R$.
 Since the ideal $\Theta R$ is graded, $U'$ can be taken to be graded.
 The restriction of the canonical surjection $\pi:R\rightarrow R/\Theta R=U$ to $U'$ is then an isomorphism of $\NN$-graded $G$-representations (because $U'$ is complementary to $\pi$'s kernel); let $\phi:U\rightarrow U'$ be the inverse isomorphism.
 Consider the $\kk$-linear map